StevenThuriot/uGovernor/README.md

 ## -save [NAME] [VALUE] [NAME2] [VALUE2] ....
 [NAME_N] [VALUE_N]
 Securely saves the passed values to a file.
-Currently, only user, password and host are used.
+Currently the following keys are used:

+- user
+- password
+- host
+- destination

 When adding or changing a property, it is not needed to supply all the previously saved (unaltered) properties again.
 If the property already existed in the file, it will be overridden, if not, it will be added.
 If you want a certain property deleted, you'll have to fully recreate the `cfg` file.